awsdocs/amazon-ec2-user-guide-windows/doc_source/raid-config.md

 **To create a RAID array on Windows**

 1. Create the Amazon EBS volumes for your array\.
-For more information, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.
+For more information, see [Creating an Amazon EBS volume](ebs-creating-volume.md)\.
 **Important**
 Create volumes with identical size and IOPS performance values for your array\.
 Make sure you do not create an array that exceeds the available bandwidth of your EC2 instance\.

 1. Attach the Amazon EBS volumes to the instance that you want to host the array\.
-For more information, see [Attaching an Amazon EBS Volume to an Instance](ebs-attaching-volume.md)\.
+For more information, see [Attaching an Amazon EBS volume to an instance](ebs-attaching-volume.md)\.

 1. Connect to your Windows instance\.
 For more information, see [Connecting to Your Windows Instance](connecting_to_windows_instance.md)\.